English Canadians: Language

 In the 2001 Canadian census, 17,572,170 Canadians indicated that they were English-speaking.
 As discussed in the Introduction, however, this does not mean that 17.5 million people in Canada would necessarily self-identify as being 'English Canadian'.

 Except in Newfoundland and the Maritime provinces, most Canadian English is only subtly different from English spoken in much of the mid-western and western United States.
 Spoken English in the Maritimes has some resemblance to English of some of the New England states.
 While Newfoundland speaks a specific Newfoundland English dialect, and so has the most distinct accent and vocabulary, with the spoken language influenced in particular by English and Irish immigration.
 There are a few pronunciations that are distinctive for most English Canadians, such as 'zed' for the last letter of the alphabet.

 English Canadian spelling continues to favour most spellings of British English, including 'centre', 'theatre', 'colour' and 'labour'.
 Other spellings, such as 'gaol' and 'programme', have disappeared entirely or are in retreat.
 The principal differences between British and Canadian spelling are twofold: '-ise' and '-yse' words ('organise/organize' and 'analyse' in Britain, 'organize' and 'analyze/analyse' in Canada), and '-e' words ('annexe' and 'grille' in Britain, 'annex' and 'grill' in Canada, but 'axe' in both, 'ax' in the USA).

 Vocabulary of Canadian English contains a few distinctive words and phrases.
-In British Columbia, for example, the Chinook word 'skookum' for, variously, 'good' or 'great' or 'reliable' or 'durable', has passed into common use, and the French word 'tuque' for a particular type of winter head covering is in quite widespread use throughout the country.
+In British Columbia, for example, the Chinook Jargon word 'skookum' for, variously, 'good', 'great', 'reliable', or 'durable', has passed into common use, and the French word 'tuque' for a particular type of winter head covering is in quite widespread use throughout the country.

 Languages besides English are spoken extensively in provinces with English-speaking majorities.
 Besides French (which is an official language of the province of New Brunswick and in the three territories), indigenous languages, including Inuktitut and Cree are widely spoken and are in some instances influencing the language of English speakers, just as traditional First Nations art forms are influencing public art, architecture and symbology in English Canada.
 Immigrants to Canada from Asia and parts of Europe in particular have brought languages other than English and French to many communities, particularly Toronto, Vancouver and other larger centres.
 On the west coast, for example, Chinese and Punjabi are taught in some high schools; while on the east coast efforts have been made to preserve the Scots Gaelic language brought by early settlers to Nova Scotia.
 In the Prairie provinces, and to a lesser degree elsewhere, there are a large number of second-generation and more Ukrainian Canadians who have retained at least partial fluency in the Ukrainian language.